-Whereas before, Amazon deleted these product reviews or went after the provider of paid reviews.
+In the past, Amazon deleted these product reviews or went after the provider of paid reviews.

 According to an article on TechCrunch, Amazon is suing sellers for buying fake reviews.

 While the article details three legal suits that are not connected to ebooks or books, the fact that Amazon is targeting sellers should forewarn authors that Amazon has changed tack.

 Up to now, if an author bought fake reviews, the only ramifications were that these positive reviews might be deleted.

 Amazon would go after the provider of the good reviews, such as it did in the case of Fiverr.

 But now, Amazon has issued a clear warning by initiating these three lawsuits.

 If you are an Amazon seller and pay for Amazon reviews, you are risking Amazon taking you to court.

 Paid and fake book reviews are rife on Amazon.
 Some think that is just part and parcel of the business of promoting a book.